Giving the gift of graphic art: Milla's story from patient to SCHF artist

 Milla is an example of the multidisciplinary healthcare model in action.
 She has an extraordinary number of teams supporting her, but all have played a role in helping her become as autonomous as possible.
 Her various teams have included geneticists, rehab specialists, neurologists, orthopaedic surgeons, physiotherapists, occupational therapists and the speech therapist who saw Milla's potential for communication with her eyes.

-This Christmas, Milla is looking forward to enjoying her favourite crispy ham and spending time with her family around the pool.
-Look below toget a behind-the-scenes look at the artwork being created.
+Milla is looking forward to enjoying her favourite crispy ham and spending time with her family around the pool this Christmas.
+Look below to get a behind-the-scenes look at the artwork being created.

-When speaking about her cards, Milla shared a heartfelt message , “If you purchase one of these cards, it will go towards a really worthy cause, and it may even save lives... plus, you will be purchasing a nice card!”
+When speaking about her cards, Milla shared a heartfelt message, “If you purchase one of these cards, it will go towards a really worthy cause, and it may even save lives... plus, you will be purchasing a nice card!”

 To support this young artist and give to Sydney Children's Hospitals Foundation Christmas Appeal, you can purchase Milla's bespoke Christmas card through the SCHF shop.